-As the debentures are convertible into common shares, the liability and equity components are presented separately on the consolidated statement of financial position.
+As the debentures were convertible into units, the liability and equity components were presented separately on the consolidated statement of financial position.
 The initial carrying amount of the financial liability was determined by discounting the stream of future payments of interest and principal at a market interest rate of 16% totaling \$2,878,539.
 Using the residual method, the carrying amount of the conversion feature is the difference between the principal amount and the initial carrying value of the financial liability.
-The equity component is recorded in debenture reserves on the consolidated statement of financial position totaling \$298,461.
-The debentures, net of the equity component are accreted using the effective interest method over the term of the debentures, such that the carrying amount of the financial liability will equal the principal balance at maturity.
+The equity component was recorded in debenture reserves on the consolidated statement of financial position totaling \$298,461.
+The debentures, net of the equity components were accreted using the effective interest method over the term of the debentures, such that the carrying amount of the financial liability was equal the principal balance at maturity.